 I replied, "Not so good."
 Jack said, "Tell me about it," and I did.
 I unloaded all the hurt and sorrow and pain and helplessness and anger that I felt about Jacob's death but couldn't dump on anyone else but my big brother.
 Big brothers are always there.

 Fast forward 20 years.
 Jack called and told me that he had been diagnosed with angiosarcoma, a virulent strain of cancer that forms in the lining of blood vessels and lymph vessels.
 Due to its high aggressiveness and multifocality, the prognosis of angiosarcoma is very poor, with a reported five-year survival rate of only about 35% in non-metastatic angiosarcoma cases.
 (Jack's cancer metastasized within a matter of months.)

 I asked him about the treatment plan and he said he'd be starting with several rounds of chemotherapy, followed by several rounds of radiation, followed by surgery.
 It was my introduction to my big brother's incredible calm in the face of such terrifying circumstances.
-It was as if he was saying, "On the way home I have to stop at the cleaners, pick up a loaf of bread, and get some gas."
+It was as if he was saying, "On the way home I have to pick up a loaf of bread, get some gas, and stop at the cleaners."

 I started to pray for my big brother.
 Night and day I prayed to the Sacred Heart of Jesus that he would be healed.
 Daily rosaries were raised for the successful treatment and eradication of Jack's cancer.
 And I prayed with great confidence because God performs miracles all the time and big brothers don't die.
 Big brothers are always there.